Eli-Keli/minesweeper-react/WARP.md

 ## Project structure and architecture

-This repo is a single-page React application built with Vite.
+This repo is a single-page React application built with Vite that implements a classic Minesweeper clone.

 ### Tooling